 Robert joined Watsi on April 2nd, 2016.
-Four years ago, Robert became the 1866th member to automatically support a new Watsi patient every month.
-Since then, 4,134 more people have become monthly donors!
-Robert's most recent donation supported Eliphas, a 13-year-old from Kenya, to fund a surgery to repair his fractured femur.
+Five years ago, Robert joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Robert's most recent donation supported Isaack, an energetic young man from Kenya, for fracture repair surgery.